 You’ll find that many of the domains hold little appeal.

 People abandon some domains due to complete failure.
-Perhaps search engines blacklisted them for using manipulative tactics or no one wanted to type their lengthy, unmemorable names.
+Perhaps search engines blacklisted them for using manipulative tactics, or no one wanted to type their lengthy, unmemorable names.
 On the other hand, valuable domains may expire because the owners didn’t know how to promote them or decided to focus on different priorities.

-You’ll need to conduct research to separate the good from the bad.
+You’ll need to research to separate the good from the bad.
 Expired domains are not always a lost cause.

 Fortunately, the above-mentioned websites will let you refine your search in many ways.
 You can specify the desired, look for domains above a certain age or leave out addresses that contain numbers and hyphens.
 Some investors prioritise the shorter TLDs like .com and .org.